andyeske/Airports-PM/README.md

 <a name="overview"></a>
 ### 1: Code Overview & Inputs

-In the MATLAB Code folder of this repository, the user will find
+## Data Sources

+The code developed for this work leveraged publicly available datasources from the U.S. Bureau of Transportation Statistics as well as the University of Washington in St. Louis Atmospheric Composition Analysis Group.

+## Functions

+In the MATLAB Code folder of this repository, the user will find three functions: ```Airport_PM```, ```Compute_PM```, and ```Compute_PM_conc```.
+Of these, only the first function will be described in detail, given that the latter two were utilized to compute the results conveniently stored in the _'Results.xlsx'_ spreadsheet, contained within the Excel Table folder.
+Should the user desire to ran additional case studies for other US airports or would like to examine PM2.5 data corresponding to

 In order to run ```AllPathways_scrip```, besides downloading the above-listed functions